privacysandbox/protected-auction-key-value-service/tools/udf/sample_word2vec/README.md

 `body.txt` contains a json representation of a v2 request.
 Feel free to modify it.
 There are 2 sets of information:

--   metadata - keys into the set data which do a set UNION of all entries
+-   metadata - Keys into the set data which do a UNION of all entries
--   signals - only one value used. orders unioned data by similarity to signal word.
+-   signals - Only one value used.
+Orders unioned data by similarity to signal word.

 The UDF returns the top 5 results and their scores.